-- 1) Water Quality Swale BMP design must comply with the Treatment and Water Quality Requirements in Chapter 2 and the General Design Standards in this chapter. - 2) Facility must be constructed per the applicable Standard Drawings provided in Appendix F. - 3) Vegetation All ground within the treatment area of the Water Quality Swale BMP must be vegetated per the Vegetation standards in Section 4.3.2.19 of this Chapter. - 4) Swale Length Water Quality Swale length shall be calculated based on a minimum residence time of 9 minutes.
-If runoff enters the swale at multiple locations along its length such that residence time is less than 9 minutes, check dams must be installed per the requirements of this section. - 5) Roughness Coefficient Manning's n value must be a value between 0.22 and 0.24. - 6) Flow Depth Maximum depth of the water quality flow is 4 inches. - 7) Bottom Width - a) Bottom width = 1 foot minimum and 10 foot maximum - b) If the bottom width is wider than 4 feet, flow spreaders or check dams are required every 50 feet.
+- 1) Water Quality Swale BMP design must comply with the Treatment and Water Quality Requirements in Chapter 2 and the General Design Standards in this chapter. - 2) Facility must be constructed per the applicable Standard Drawings provided in Appendix F. - 3) Vegetation All ground within the treatment area of the Water Quality Swale BMP must be vegetated per the Vegetation standards in Section 4.3.2.20 of this Chapter. - 4) Swale Length Water Quality Swale length shall be calculated based on a minimum residence time of 9 minutes.
+Residence time of less than 9 min may be allowed for up to 25% of the total runoff that enters the swale via sheet flow or curb cuts along the swale length.
+Check dams must be installed downstream of these locations per the requirements of this section. - 5) Roughness Coefficient Manning's n value must be a value between 0.22 and 0.24. - 6) Flow Depth Maximum depth of the water quality flow is 4 inches. - 7) Bottom Width - a) Bottom width = 1 foot minimum and 10 foot maximum - b) If the bottom width is wider than 4 feet, flow spreaders or check dams are required every 50 feet.